Roof inspection in Minneapolis

 Modern Exterior Systems inspects roofs across Minneapolis and the western metro

 Modex is a women-owned roofing, siding, and window contractor based in Eden Prairie.
-We hold five manufacturer certifications (CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Certified, James Hardie Preferred), plus BBB A+ Accreditation, NRCA membership, and MN License BC762305.
+We hold five manufacturer certifications (CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Preferred, James Hardie Preferred), plus BBB A+ Accreditation, NRCA membership, and MN License BC762305.
 Inspection reports written to adjuster standards.
 Decades of Twin Cities roof work behind every recommendation.

 Reviewed by Joe Dvorak, Owner, Modern Exterior Systems · Updated May 2026